-The federal unemployment tax is part of a federal program that pays unemployment compensation to workers who lose their job.
-Like most employers, you may owe both the federal unemployment tax (FUTA) and a state unemployment tax.
-The FUTA is 6% of your employee's FUTA wages.
+Copyright © 2020 Tax Materials, Inc. All Rights Reserved both the federal unemployment tax (FUTA) and a state unemployment tax.
+The FUTA rate is 6% of your employee's FUTA wages.
 However, you may be able to take a credit of up to 5.4% against FUTA tax, resulting in a net tax rate of 0.6%.
 Note: FUTA tax is not withheld from employee's wages.
 You must pay FUTA from your own funds.